deconf/search-engine-insights/readme.txt

 == Screenshots ==

-1. Search Engine Insights - Impressions, clicks, position, and click through rate stats on your dashboard
+1. Impressions, clicks, position, and click through rate stats on your dashboard
-2. Search Engine Insights - Reports about the location of your users, retrieved from Google Search Console
+2. Reports about the location of your users, retrieved from Google Search Console
-3. Search Engine Insights - Search Console stats about your Pages on WordPress dashboard
+3. Search Console stats about your Pages on WordPress dashboard
-4. Search Engine Insights - Keywords statistics and performance reports retrieved from Google Search Console
+4. Keywords statistics and performance reports retrieved from Google Search Console
+5. Add site to Google Search Console / Verify site ownership

 == License ==